rshtml/rshtml/README.md

 RsHtml is a lightweight and flexible template engine for Rust, designed to seamlessly integrate Rust code within HTML templates.
 It allows developers to write dynamic templates with embedded Rust expressions and logic, making it easier to generate HTML content programmatically.

 ## Features
-- Embeds Rust expressions and blocks directly into HTML templates using the @ prefix or HTML-like component syntax (e.g., `<Component/>`).
+- Embeds Rust expressions and blocks directly into HTML templates using the `@` prefix or HTML-like component syntax (e.g., `<Component/>`).
 - Supports conditional rendering (`@if`, `@else`), loops (`@for`), and pattern matching (`@match`).
 - Supports Rust code blocks (`@{}`), various Rust expression syntaxes (e.g., `@expression`, `@(expression))`, and a broad range of other Rust syntax.
 - Includes a section system, layout system, and component system.
 - Provides helper functions (e.g., `@time()`).
-- Generates efficient Rust code for template rendering at compile time.
+- Generates `efficient Rust code` for template rendering at compile time.

 ## Syntax Overview

-### Basic Example
+### Condition, Iteration, Pattern Matching
 ```html
 <h1>Welcome to RsHtml</h1>